ebceran/Random_forest_classification/README.md

 The following model evaluation visuals are included in the images/ directory:

-Feature Importance Chart – Top predictors identified by the Random Forest model
+-Feature Importance Chart – Top predictors identified by the Random Forest model

-Confusion Matrix – Classification performance on test data
+-Confusion Matrix – Classification performance on test data

-ROC Curve & AUC Score – Probability-based performance evaluation
+-ROC Curve & AUC Score – Probability-based performance evaluation

 These visualizations are essential for interpretability and are widely used in financial risk modelling, fraud detection, and regulated ML environments.